Air and space communications squadron Airman achieves powerlifting world records

 |0

-This work, Air and space communications squadron Airman achieves powerlifting world records [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Air and space communications squadron Airman achieves powerlifting world records, by TSgt Luke Kitterman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT